Back to blog

 About the author

-Yelyzaveta Nechytailo is a Senior Content Manager at Oxylabs.
+Yelyzaveta Hayrapetyan was a Senior Technical Copywriter at Oxylabs.
 After working as a writer in fashion, e-commerce, and media, she decided to switch her career path and immerse in the fascinating world of tech.
 And believe it or not, she absolutely loves it!
 On weekends, you’ll probably find Yelyzaveta enjoying a cup of matcha at a cozy coffee shop, scrolling through social media, or binge-watching investigative TV series.

 All information on Oxylabs Blog is provided on an "as is" basis and for informational purposes only.
 We make no representation and disclaim all liability with respect to your use of any information contained on Oxylabs Blog or any third-party websites that may be linked therein.
 Before engaging in scraping activities of any kind you should consult your legal advisors and carefully read the particular website's terms of service or receive a scraping license.